Appalachian Psychoanalytic Society

 Contact

 If participants have special needs, we will attempt to accommodate them.
-Please address requests, questions, concerns and any complaints to the APS President Frank Pittenger, PhD.
+Please address requests, questions, concerns and any complaints to the APS President Bill MacGillivray, PhD.

 There is no commercial support for this program nor are there any relationships between Division 39, APS, presenter, program content, research, grants or other funding sources that could reasonably be construed as conflicts of interest.
 During the program, the validity/utility of the content and risks/limitations of the approaches discussed will be addressed.